renohara23/Ren_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4ujochRYdPQ?si=bf9kOd2_Q00TkyAy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
-My first milestone for my lie/nervousness detector was to program on Arduino IDE, to make my GSR sensor work.
-I was able to achieve this goal by
+My first milestone for my lie/nervousness detector was to program on Arduino IDE to make my GSR sensor work.
+I was able to achieve this goal by making my GSR sensor as a constant integer to pin labeled as A2.
+Then I made an integer called sensorValue, which stores the analog readings from the GSR sensor.
+I also coded it so that there would be a buzzer plugged in to pin #13, and it would beep when the GSR values would go over the threshold values that I set up.
-I also coded it so that once went over the threshold I inputted, a buzzer will beep.
-Some challenges I had with completing my first milestone was wiring the buzzer and the coding that I had to do.
-The reason is because there were many times where the code will produce an error, and I would have to go back in the code to find what the problem was.

 ## Challenges
+Some challenges I had with completing my first milestone was wiring the GSR sensor and the buzzer to the Arduino.
+The reason is because there was a schematic picture on wiring the GSR sensor to the Arduino, but I had a difficult time interpreting it since I've never done wiring before coming to BlueStamp.
+Through the help of Youtiube videos and the instructors, I finally understood what the schematic meant, and was able to finish the wiring of my GSR sensor to the Arduino.

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/86wupSU3Qbg?si=v7565gstihsWf3Gy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>